 Navigate Communication Between the Insured, Insurance Companies, and Attorneys

 In commercial property claims, it’s common for the insured to hire attorneys to protect their business interests.
-Insurance claims can be lengthy, drawn-out processes, and too often, insurance companies will reduce the claim’s value and attempt to settle for less than is rightfully owed or deny it outright.
-Hiring an attorney can be essential in resolving disputes as a business owner.
+Insurance claims can be lengthy processes, and too often, insurance companies will reduce the claim’s value.
+Then they will attempt to settle for less than is rightfully owed or deny it outright.
+Therefore, hiring an attorney can be essential in resolving disputes as a business owner.

-Working with an attorney can work with your insurance adjusters and insurance companies and act on your behalf with your best interests in mind.
-Attorneys are not required; if you feel comfortable, you can manage the claim independently.
+An attorney can work with your insurance adjusters and insurance companies, and act on your behalf with your best interests in mind.
+Attorneys are not required.
+Subsequently, if you feel comfortable, you can manage the claim independently.

 Choosing a Commercial Adjuster

 Choosing the right commercial adjuster after you suffer a significant loss can make a difference in how smoothly the insurance claims process moves along.
-A commercial adjuster can work independently or through affiliation with insurance companies.
-They are experienced professionals that can guide you through the process and recover lost property and benefits.
+Additionally, a commercial adjuster can work independently or through affiliation with insurance companies.
+They are experienced professionals that can guide you through the process while recovering lost property and benefits.

-When choosing an insurance adjuster, due your due diligence, ask questions, and research their background.
-There are many commercial adjusters to choose from, and you want to work with someone you can trust who is flexible to your needs.
+When choosing an insurance adjuster, do your due diligence, ask questions, and research their background.
+Especially because there are many commercial adjusters to choose from and you want to work with someone you can trust, and who is flexible to your needs.

-Partnering with an independent insurance adjuster firm you can trust can offer several benefits.
-You can ensure your insurance company can provide quality and efficient service while reducing the impact on your staff.
-Whether you need additional help to reduce the workload or add objectivity to your claims, these experts help in any capacity.
+Partnering with an independent insurance adjuster firm that you trust can offer several benefits.
+You can ensure your insurance company provides quality and efficient service while reducing the impact on your staff.
+Whether you need additional help to reduce the workload or to add objectivity to your claims, these experts help.